SubOrbit/flora/README.md

-## flora
+## Xiaomi mi flora & ESP32

-This arduino sketch implements an ESP32 BLE client for XIaomi Mi Flora Plant sensors, pushing the measurements to an MQTT server.
+This arduino sketch implements an ESP32 BLE client for multiple XIaomi Mi Flora Plant sensors, pushing the measurements to an MQTT server.

 ## Technical requirements